 '''

 bondGrp = sim.createInteractionGroup(

 NRotBondPrms(

 name = "sphereBonds",

 normalK = 10000.0,

 breakDistance = 50.0,

-tag = 1
+tag = 1,

+scaling = True

 )

 )

 '''

-NRotBondPrms contains four parameters: a bond tag specifying which bonded particles will undergo this interaction, a unique name for the interaction group, the elastic stiffness (normalK) of the bonds, and a breakDistance specifying the separation distance that must be exceeded in order to break a bond between two particles.
+NRotBondPrms contains five parameters: a bond tag specifying which bonded particles will undergo this interaction, a unique name for the interaction group, the elastic stiffness (normalK) of the bonds, a boolean (scaling) to specify whether to scale the stiffness with particle size, and a breakDistance specifying the separation distance that must be exceeded in order to break a bond between two particles.
 When a particle-pair exceeds the breakDistance the bond is removed and those two particles thereafter interact according to the interactions specified for unbonded particle pairs.
 In a later tutorial we will illustrate how to model elastic-brittle fracture of a bonded particle assembly.
 In this example we have chosen a very large breakDistance in order to prevent fracture of our cubic block when it bounces.

-Modify gravity.py and replace the three lines that created the single particle with the code-fragments above then run the simulation.
+Modify gravity.py and replace the three lines that created the single particle with the code-fragments above, then run the simulation.
 This time you should obtain snapshots of a cube of particles bouncing off the table.
-Figure 4 provides a few snapshots from this simulation.
+Figure 2.4 provides a few snapshots from this simulation.